Task Force Games

 Many of the games were considered cutting edge for their time.
 One distinct feature that many of them had was that unlike many wargames of that era, players often had a degree of customization over their armies—For instance, in the Starfire series, a player could design every component of his starships, and in Robots!, a player could build his individual robots from a modular design, making trade-offs in price and functionality between different movement and weapons systems.

 Most Task Force Games products were designed by Stephen V. Cole.

+In early 1982, the company launched a magazine called Nexus: The Gaming Connection, which was published through 1987.

 Task Force Games became the parent of AutoVentures and began releasing their products, beginning with The Road in 1985.

 Reception

 In a retrospective review of the Pocket Games line in Black Gate, John ONeill said "Task Force Games had a huge hit with their Pocket games line.
 Shipped in zip locks bags (eventually shrinkwrap), and priced at $3.95, the games were designed to be easy to learn and quick to play.
 All told they released twenty-two, all but three with science fiction or fantasy themes, including many that are still highly regarded today."